Slow Motion (Charlotte Lawrence song): Background

-Following a string of successful singles, including "Why Do You Love Me" and "Joke's on You" from the Birds of Prey soundtrack, Lawrence released "Slow Motion" alongside a lockdown-filmed music video.
-The track was co-written with Andrew Watt, Jason Evigan, and Ali Tamposi.
-Around the same time, Lawrence confirmed that work on her debut studio album had been completed and hinted at the possibility of collaborating again with Yungblud.
+Following her non-album single "Why Do You Love Me" and a soundtrack single "Joke's on You" from the Birds of Prey soundtrack, Lawrence released "Slow Motion" alongside a music video directed by Tyler Shields and filmed during quarantine.
+She further comfirmed that work on her debut studio album had been completed.

-Speaking about the single, Lawrence explained that it is "about knowing a relationship has to end, and how hard the heartbreak is and will continue to be", but also described the song as coming from a place of "having the confidence and strength to know that removing yourself from a bad situation is the right thing to do".
+Lawrence explained that "Slow Motion" is "about knowing a relationship has to end, and how hard the heartbreak is and will continue to be"; but she described it as coming from a place of "having the confidence and strength to know that removing yourself from a bad situation is the right thing to do".

 Composition

-"Slow Motion" is a tender pop ballad that explores the emotional unraveling of a relationship.
-Released during the COVID-19 pandemic, the song highlights Lawrence's vocal control and ability to deliver delicate high notes.
-Notion noted that the track showcases her emotional range while maintaining a sense of vulnerability, calling attention to both its restrained production and the circumstances under which it was created.
-Described by Ones to Watch as "an ethereal waltz of heartbreak, lingering feelings, and eventual acceptance", the song pairs Lawrence's nearly whispered vocals with gentle rolling production to convey a sense of quiet transcendence.
+Co-written by Andrew Watt, Jason Evigan, and Ali Tamposi, "Slow Motion" is a pop ballad that is into the breakdown of a relationship.
+It was made during COVID-19 and is into Lawrence's control for delivering high notes, according to Notion's Aimee Phillips.
+She described the song as showing her ability to gently hit a high note.
+Ones to Watch's Ruby Scott noted it as "an ethereal waltz of heartbreak, lingering feelings, and eventual acceptance."

-Music video

-The music video for "Slow Motion" was directed by Tyler Shields.
-Filmed during quarantine, the visual emphasizes a sense of intimacy and restraint, aligning with the song's emotional tone.